caltechlibrary/codemeta-pandoc-examples/README.md

 ## Generating a CITATION.cff

-The codemeta.json file can be use to generate a CITATION.cff file using the pandoc template [codemeta-cff.tmpl](codemeta-cff.tmpl).
+The codemeta.json file can be use to generate a CITATION.cff file using the Pandoc template [codemeta-cff.tmpl](codemeta-cff.tmpl).

 ~~~shell
     echo '' | pandoc -s --metadata title='Citation' \